ChrisCarleton/DiveLog/docs/api.md

 #### Error Response
 ##### Status Code 400
 * __Error ID 1000:__ Validation error.
-A required field was omitted or a field value was invalid.
-See error details for more information.
+Either the username or password fields were omitted.

 ##### Status Code 401
 * __Error ID 3000:__ Authentication failed.
 The user name or password (or both) was invalid.